 Exporting unsustainable cod

-So why does the UK catch local cod only to export it and then re-import the same species from other countries such as Iceland and China?
+So why does the UK catch local cod only to export it and then re-import the same species from other countries such as Iceland and China (in processed form)?
 An examination of the food (nautical) miles for the imports would suggest that transport prices are inefficient.
-From Peterhead to the fisheries in the North Sea is approximately 50 nautical miles (96km) while the sea trip from China to the UK is 11,866 nautical miles (21,976km) and that excludes the fishing miles incurred by Chinese fishing vessels to initially land their catch.
+From Peterhead to the fisheries in the North Sea is approximately 50 nautical miles (96km) while the sea trip from China to the UK is 11,866 nautical miles (21,976km).
 This would suggest that the role of subsidies in both fishing and transport are increasing the carbon intensity of the UK food budget.

 The £437 million ($565 million) trade deficit[ix] in British cod supply could be down to price, size or quality.
 Cod which originates from China costs 13.6% less per kilogram than the EU 27 average in 2019.